jeroenmeulenaar/pycallgraph/docs/guide/command_line_usage.rst

   By default pycallgraph filters itself out of the trace.
 Enabling this will include pycallgraph in the trace.

-.. cmdoption:: --max-depth
+.. cmdoption:: --max-depth <N>

   Maximum stack depth to trace.
-Any calls made past this stack depth are not included in the trace.
+Any calls made past depth N are not included in the trace.

 Graphviz Arguments